Wu Feng Park

 The Wu Feng Park (吳鳳公園 (吴凤公园, Wúfèng Gōngyuán)) is a park in Zhongpu Township, Chiayi County, Taiwan.

 Name

 The name of the park is derived from the name of a government official called Wu Feng.
-He used to resolve disputes between indigenous peoples and the Han Chinese on the lowland, which he earned respect from both groups.
+He used to resolve disputes between indigenous peoples and the Han Chinese on the lowland, from which he earned respect from both groups.

 Architecture

 The park has low, red-clay walls which enclose and divide the site with huge character.
 There are many octagonal, circular and jar-shaped openings, windows and doorways.
 The central courtyard is devoted to an exhibition that shows Alishan's past, present and proposed future developments.
 There is also a large display showing off the history and modern crafts of the region's Tsou aboriginal tribe.
 It houses the headquarters of Alishan National Scenic Area.